Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/GraphicsOverlay/CreateAndEditGeometries/readme.md

 ## Additional information

-The sample opens with the ArcGIS Imagery basemap centered on the island of Inis Meáin (Aran Islands) in Ireland.
+The sample opens with the ArcGIS Imagery basemap centered on the island of Inis Meain (Aran Islands) in Ireland.
 Inis Meáin comprises a landscape of interlinked stone walls, roads, buildings, archaeological sites, and geological features, producing complex geometrical relationships.

 ## Tags